I'm in a Hurry (And Don't Know Why)

 "I'm in a Hurry (And Don't Know Why)" is a song written by Roger Murrah and Randy VanWarmer, and recorded by American country music band Alabama.
 It was released in September 1992 as the second single from their album American Pride.
 The song hit number one on both the US Billboard Hot Country Songs chart and the Canadian RPM Country Tracks chart.

 Content

-The song is an up-tempo, in which the narrator discusses the rather fast pace of the current society.
-He states that he is always in a hurry, but has no explanation as to why he is rushing.
+The song is an up-tempo country-rocker, in which the narrator discusses the rather fast pace of the current society.
+He states that he is always in a hurry, but doesn't know why.